Adelie penguins in Antarctica deliver “takeout” to the hardy invertebrates that manage to call the continent home. © Chadica, flickr

 Visible from space

-From hippos to whales, many animals around the world are known to benefit their ecosystems by their droppings, but most of these creatures “go” in environments that will support a lot of different kinds of lifeAntarctica’s cold, dry climate isn’t all that amicable to biodiversity.
+From hippos to dolphins, many animals around the world are known to benefit their ecosystems by their droppings, but most of these creatures “go” in environments that will support a lot of different kinds of lifeAntarctica’s cold, dry climate isn’t all that amicable to biodiversity.

 It’s also not exactly friendly to researchers.
 The continent’s dangerously cold temperatures, massive size and desolation make investigations difficult.
 Most of the science conducted there is limited to areas around research stations, and there aren’t many of those.
 That’s why one of the coauthors of the study, Stef Bokhorst, an ecologist at Vrije Universiteit in Amsterdam, decided to follow the nitrogen.

 Southern elephant seals are the largest species of seal on the planet.
-During the 18th and 19th centuries, they were hunted for their blubber almost to the point of extinction. ©Jerry Kirkhart, flickr
+During the 18th and 19th centuries, they were hunted for their blubber almost to the point of extinction. © Jerry Kirkhart, flickr

-The poop of millions of penguins and seals in Antarctica is visible from space, allowing researchers to look for these areas in satellite imagery instead of engaging in costly field excursions.
 Once the animals’ colonies were located, the ecologists waded through piles of waste and used gas analyzers to measure the nitrogen levels.
 Because the element has several isotopes, they were able to track it as it moved through the environment from the penguin and elephant seal colonies to the lichens and mosses growing in the area, and then to the arthropods and nematodes in the soil.

-The research team found that for the most part, the lichens and mosses were unaffected by the excrement but the microarthropods were.
+The research team found that, for the most part, the lichens and mosses were unaffected by the excrement—but the microarthropods were.
 These animals were two to eight times more abundant in the regions tainted by elephant seal and penguin poop than in the regions that weren’t.

 One of the most surprising findings was that this impact stretched far beyond the boundaries of the animals’ colonies.
 The nutrients didn’t just stay where the droppings landed.
 Penguins and seals feed on fish, krill and squid from the ocean.
 They come onto the coasts to breed, roost and defecate.
 Their excrement then evaporates as ammonia gas and subsequently gets blown farther inland, making its way into the soil and creating a “nitrogen footprint” of up to 240 times the size of a colony.

-Like the penguins, elephant seals are partially responsible for much smaller life at the bottom of the world. ©Rob Oo, flickr
+Like the penguins, elephant seals are partially responsible for much smaller life at the bottom of the world. © Rob Oo, flickr

 Using the data they collected and the locations of other penguin colonies the researchers couldn’t get close to, the scientists mapped out likely biodiversity hot spots across the Antarctic Peninsula.
 If their analysis is right, the peninsula is bursting with microscopic critters.